AlexBugsHunter/QA-Portfolio/Projects/HiringRoom/US 01| TS 01 Successfully submitting an application|/US 01| TS 01 | TC 01- Validate to complete information from section 1 with valid data.md

 GIVEN: The user is in the section 2 of the application

-WHEN: The user completed the required information with valid data
+WHEN: The user completes the required information with valid data

 THEN: The user can continue to the section 3 without issues